West End, Queensland: Amenities

-The Brisbane City Council operates a public library at 178-180 Boundary Street (currently known as West End Library but previously known as Kurilpa Library).
+The Brisbane City Council operates a public library at 178–180 Boundary Street (currently known as West End Library but previously known as Kurilpa Library).

-St Francis of Assisi Catholic Church is at 47-49 Dornoch Terrace (27.487151°S 153.0088°E).
+St Francis of Assisi Catholic Church is at 47–49 Dornoch Terrace (27.487151°S 153.0088°E).
 It is part of the Parish of Dutton Park served by the Capuchin Franciscan Friars.

 West End Uniting Church is at 113 Vulture St (27.481305°S 153.0128°E).

 Sport

 Queensland Cup rugby league team, the Souths Logan Magpies, play their home games at Davies Park, West End (Bill Tyquin Oval).
-Prior to 2003, it was the famous Souths Magpies who competed on the Davies Park field and renowned players such as Mal Meninga, Gary Belcher, Peter Jackson, Mick Veivers, Greg Veivers, Harold 'Mick' Crocker, Frank Drake, Mitch Brennan, Bob Linder, Ash Lumby, Norm Carr, Richo Hill and Chris Phelan wore the black and white of the club.
+Prior to 2003, it was the famous Souths Magpies who competed on the Davies Park field, and renowned players such as Mal Meninga, Gary Belcher, Peter Jackson, Mick Veivers, Greg Veivers, Harold 'Mick' Crocker, Frank Drake, Mitch Brennan, Bob Lindner, Ash Lumby, Norm Carr, Richo Hill and Chris Phelan wore the black and white of the club.
 Current ARLC Chief John Grant was another ex-Souths player, representing Australia from the club, while veteran rugby league coach Wayne Bennett was a premiership-winning mentor with the Magpies in the mid-1980s.

-During the 1970s and 1980s, the Magpies were an institution in West End and their 1981 and 1985 Brisbane Rugby League grand final victories transformed the suburb into a party town.
+During the 1970s and 1980s, the Magpies were an institution in West End with their 1981 and 1985 Brisbane Rugby League grand final victories.

 Along the river bank of Milton Reach can be found the rowing sheds of a number of Brisbane secondary schools such as Brisbane Grammar School and Brisbane State High School, as well as rowing clubs.
 Amongst these is the Commercial Rowing club.
 It was established in 1877 and is Queensland's oldest amateur sporting club.

 The South Brisbane Sailing Club has its club house near Orleigh Park.
 The club was established in 1903 and has been located in West End since 1956.